Set up test impact analysis Beta

 Commit the restored .circleci/config.yml to your feature branch and push to your VCS.
 Follow your usual process to merge to your default branch.

-| The local impact JSON files generated from running the local CLI must not be checked in to your VCS. |
+Do not check in the local impact JSON files generated by the local CLI (for example, .circleci/ci tests-impact.json) to your VCS.

 Verify in CI

-After analysis completes on your feature branch, verify test impact analysis is working correctly.
+After analysis completes on your feature branch, verify test impact analysis is working correctly:

 -